What is Achromatopsia?

 Anisocoria and Horner Syndrome

 The colored donut-shaped part of the eye is called the iris.
 The pupil, the hole in the center of the iris, controls how much light to enter the eye, by constricting or dilating.
 This pupil size change is controlled by the iris sphincter and dilator muscles, respectively.

 My child’s pupils are different sizes.
 Is this normal?

 Normally the size of the pupil is the same in each eye with both eyes dilating or constricting together.
-The term anisocoria refers to pupils that are different sizes at the same time.
+The term anisocoria refers to pupils that are of different sizes at the same time.
 The presence of anisocoria can be a normal variation (physiologic), or it can be a sign of a medical condition.

 When is anisocoria normal?

-Approximately 20% of the population has some degree anisocoria.
+Approximately 20% of the population has some degree of anisocoria.
 Anisocoria that is NOT associated with or due to an underlying medical condition is called physiologic anisocoria.
 Typically physiologic pupil asymmetry does not exceed one millimeter between the two eyes.